malekbenz/malekbenz/_posts/2018-02-20-git-basics.md

 ## Create new git repository

-Let's create a new directory  **learngit**:
+Let's create a new directory  and name it  **learngit**:

 ```
  $ mkdir learngit
  $ cd learngit

 ```
-then to create a Git repo you type :
+Then to create a Git repo you type :

 ```
  $ git init